adambard/learnxinyminutes-docs/perl6.html.markdown

 # In Perl 6, you declare a lexical variable using `my`
 my $variable;
-# Perl 6 has 4 variable types :
+# Perl 6 has 4 kinds of variables:

 ## * Scalars.
 They represent a single value.
 They start with a `$`